Does this at all sound familiar?

 Since eliminating this morning bombardment of What Trump said on Twitter, I uncovered something I had yet to fully discover in life – my true creative potential.

 Sure, up until this point I felt like a fairly creative person, but little did I know this was merely the tip of the iceberg.
-Diving in, it wasn't simply my creative power that surged, I saw major improvements in all aspects of life, including professional, personal, health and wellness.
+Diving in, it wasn't simply my creativity which surged, I saw major improvements in all aspects of life, including professional, personal, health and wellness.

 Did I miss my morning news roundup?